What is a Parent Participation Preschool?

 PPPs provide families with an opportunity to be directly involved in their child’s preschool experience and to participate in community with other families.

-One of the most special aspects of a PPP is the opportunity for parents to spend time in the classroom with the children.
-Parents serve as teacher’s assistants and help with the daily programme.
-It is a chance to connect with your own child in their preschool setting and to get to know the classroom community of other children too.
+One of the special aspects of St Giles is the opportunity for parents to spend time in the classroom with the children.
+Being in the classroom offers a chance to connect with your own children in their indoor and outdoor settings and get to know the children and families in our preschool community.
+Participation is not mandatory but welcomed whenever possible.

 Responsibilities